christianaao/hidden-gems-frontend/README.md

-# Hidden Gems - Frontend
+# Hidden Gems Application

-A web application that allows users to discover, review, and comment on hidden gems (places) using a Next.js frontend and an Express backend.

-## Project Overview
+## About this Project

-This project is a Next.js web application used primarily for routing and layout.
-It is connected to an Express backend that handles all data-related operations.
-Users can explore hidden gems, submit reviews, and engage with the platform through dynamic content rendering.
+This project is the frontend application of the Hidden Gems website, created using Next.js, React Leaflet Maps, Tailwind CSS and much more.
+It is connected to an Express backend server that handles all data-related operations (please see Backend links below).
+This website is designed to allow users to discover, review, and comment on Hidden Gems (places and events) around Greater Manchester.

 ## Project Links